 - You automatically get platform metrics, activity logs and diagnostics logs from most of your Azure resources with no configuration.

-- Enable deeper monitoring for VMs with Azure Monitor for VMs.
+- Enable deeper monitoring for VMs with VM insights.

-- Enable deeper monitoring for AKS clusters with Azure Monitor for containers.
+- Enable deeper monitoring for AKS clusters with Container insights.

 - Add monitoring solutions for different applications and services in your environment.

 Infrastructure as code is the management of infrastructure in a descriptive model, using the same versioning as DevOps teams use for source code.
 It adds reliability and scalability to your environment and allows you to leverage similar processes that used to manage your applications.

 - Use Resource Manager templates to enable monitoring and configure alerts over a large set of resources.